-- Official withdrawal prior to the first day of class Credit adjustment for 100% of tuition and institutional charges. - Official withdrawal after the start of classes Prorated credit adjustment for tuition and institutional charges based on the percent of time not attended after the last date of attendance. - There will be no tuition credits after 60% or more of the term has passed.
+- Official withdrawal prior to the first day of class Credit adjustment for 100% of tuition and institutional charges. - Official withdrawal after the start of classes Prorated credit adjustment for tuition and institutional charges based on the percent of time not attended after the last date of attendance. - There will be no tuition credits after more than 60% of the semester has been earned.